offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    }
    ```

-   Breakpoint graph_GRs are used to compute a parsimonious path of fusion, fission, and reversal operations (genome rearrangements) that transforms one genome into the other.
+   Breakpoint graph_GRs are an extension of Breakpoint_GRs.
+These graphs are used to compute a parsimonious path of fusion, fission, and reversal operations (genome rearrangements) that transforms one genome into the other.
 Conventionally, blue edges represent the final desired path while red edges represent the path being transformed.
 As such, breakpoint graph_GRs typically order synteny blocks so that blue edges are uniformly sandwiched between synteny blocks / red edges get chaotically scattered around.

    Each 2-break operation on a breakpoint graph_GR represents a fusion, fission, or reversal operation.
 By continually applying 2-breaks on red edges, all red edges will eventually sync up to blue edges.